SRI-CSL/radler/doc/radler_language.rst

 Computation of the output flags
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The main idea of flags is to have some boolean metadata attached to
+The main idea of flags is to have some Boolean metadata attached to
 messages, which by default propagate through nodes.
 To this effect,
 the default value of the output flags of each publication of a node
 are set to the logical OR of all the flags of its subscriptions,
-equivalent to the following pseudo code:
+equivalent to the following pseudocode:

 ::